 Oh, and just for kicks and giggles: you can create canned emails in both Dubsado and 17hats.
 That means you can select a pre-written email, tweak it if needed, and send it to the client from your own email address.
 Saves even more of your precious time and do things you enjoy WAY more than writing emails!

 Finally, Dubsado vs. 17hats Pricing and Trials

 One of the first questions most of us ask when considering a new piece of software is “How much is it going to cost me?”
 Both Dubsado and 17hats offer trial periods before you actually have to pay, but… uh, 17hats doesn’t really hold a candle in the trial department.
 I highly recommend taking them both for a trial run, though, since you may just find that one person liking something doesn’t = you liking something.

-Okay, so I said that I don’t like 17hats’ trial, right?
-Here’s why: it’s only SEVENTEEN DAYS LONG.
-C’mon; that’s real cute, guys (we get it, 17hats = 17-day trial), but 17 days is NOT enough time (in my opinion, at least) to get a good feel for something you may be paying $45+/month for!
-(Make sure to check their pricing page for current pricing info; this is accurate as of July 2019.)
+Okay, so I said that I don’t like 17hats17hats‘ trial, right?
+Here’s why: it’s only SEVEN DAYS LONG.
+7 days is not enough time (in my opinion, at least) to get a good feel for something you may be paying $45/month for!
+(Make sure to check their pricing page for current pricing info; this is accurate as of May 2019.)
 You can get a hefty discount when you pre-pay for a year or three years, but you’ll want to make sure it’s the right fit before locking yourself into a long-term plan.
 The 17hats trial used to be 17 days (which was cute and fun, at least), but since reducing the trial to 7 days, they have made the concession to include a 30-day money-back guarantee, which makes it a little bit less of a risk.